-It is important to understand that security threats always exist, even without increased geopolitical tensions.
-Sean Williams, Director of Security at Involta, shares ways to keep your business and sensitive information more secure.
+It's important to understand that security threats always exist, even without increased geopolitical tensions.
+Mark Cooley, VP of Security and Compliance at Involta, shares ways to keep your business and sensitive information more secure.

 - Train your employees in cybersecurity principles.